 Was the company identified by the International Trade Commission (ITC) as having “injury” or “market disturbance” in the Federal Register?

-A petition must be filed with the U.S. Department of Labor (DOL), Office of Trade Adjustment Assistance (OTAA).
-If the petition is certified, trade-affected workers will be eligible to individually apply for TAA.
-Petition form and filing instructions are available on DOL’s website.
+A petition must be filed with DOL OTAA.
+If the petition is certified, Trade-affected workers will be eligible to individually apply for TAA.
+The petition form and filing instructions are available at Investing in Trade-Affected Workers.

 A petition may be filed by any of the following:

 Group of at least three coworkers from the same firm at the same job location